Iowa (album): Recording and production

 It was the first album where guitarist Jim Root had been significantly involved, after joining during the later recording stages of Slipknot.
 During an interview with Guitar magazine in November 2001, Root explained, "It was so exciting as well as scary to be part of this whole huge process," adding that there was a lot of pressure from fellow guitarist Mick Thomson to perform well.

 To FHM, Taylor revealed that he put himself in specific situations to achieve his performance on the album.
 While recording vocals for the closing title track, he was completely naked, vomiting all over himself, and cutting himself with broken glass.
 "That's where the best stuff comes from," he explained.
 "You've got to break yourself down before you can build something great."
 While producing the album, Ross Robinson was injured in a dirt bike accident, suffering a fractured back in the process.
 He returned to the studio after a day of hospital treatment, reportedly "putting all of his pain into the album", much to the admiration of the band.
-The opening track "(515)"–so named after the area code 515–features a manipulated recording of DJ Sid Wilson having a mental breakdown and repeatedly screaming "Death!" after learning that his grandfather had died.
+The opening track "(515)"–so named after the area code 515–features a noise instrumental provided by sampler Craig Jones.
+The piece is coupled with a manipulated recording of DJ Sid Wilson experiencing extreme emotional distress and screaming the word "death" shortly after having learned his grandfather died, which he voluntarily chose to record.

-Recording was completed on March 16, 2001.
+Iowas recording was completed on March 16, 2001.
+Its cover art depicts a goat named Eeyore.
+According to Crahan, the cover was shot soon after the cover for their previous self-titled album.

-Music and lyrical themes
+Music and lyrics

-Prior to its release, members promised a much darker and heavier album than Slipknot, and many sources praised the band for fulfilling their promises.
-In 2008, percussionist Shawn Crahan recalled: "When we did Iowa, we hated each other.
+Prior to its release, members promised a much darker and heavier album than Slipknot; many sources praised the band for fulfilling their promises.
+In 2008, Crahan recalled: "When we did Iowa, we hated each other.
 We hated the world; the world hated us."

 Iowa, unlike its predecessor, saw Robinson capturing the band's technicality as opposed to the raw energy which Slipknot became known for.
 The band was also praised again for its use of an extended line-up consisting of additional percussionists, turntables, and programmed samples.
 NME stated that "every possible space is covered in scrawl and cymbals: guitars, percussion, electronic squall, subhuman screaming."
 Iowa has also been critically acclaimed as one of the only mainstream musical albums to feature blast beat percussion, and was said to heighten its popularity after release.